Daniel San: “So, karate's fighting. You train to fight?”

 Your First Class.
-Yokoso!
-Welcome!
-Before you begin karate training at our traditional dojo (martial arts school) on the border of Chandler, Gilbert and Mesa and just a short distance from Tempe and Phoenix, you need to sign a waiver and pay for your first month.
-The only other fees will be for periodic rank tests when you achieve certain levels of expertise.
-Rank tests are scheduled 3 to 4 months apart and you only pay if you pass.
+Before you begin training at our traditional karate school on the border of Chandler, Gilbert and Mesa, just a short distance from Tempe and Phoenix, you need to sign a waiver and pay for your first month (no contract).
+The only other fees will be for periodic rank tests when you achieve levels of expertise.
+Rank tests are scheduled 2 to 4 months apart and you only pay if you pass.